At the heart of every eCommerce business are the products it sells.

 How should you go about doing this?

 First of all, you should already be following social influencers in your industry (ideally on Pinterest and Instagram).
 Look through all their uploads to see if you can find anything cool.
+You will also want to look at growing TikTok brand trends!
+Here are some top TikTok ads examples to start you off.

 Next, you should head over to the search function.